tikv/website/content/docs/5.1/concepts/explore-tikv-features/ttl.md

 ## Step 2: Start TiKV Cluster

-For this tutorial, you only need one TiKV node, so use the `tiup playground` command.
+For this tutorial, only one TiKV node is needed, so the `tiup playground` command is used.

 Show TiUP version: